 I realized the reason the 2 baskets weren’t working was that there weren’t enough compartments to sort things into.
 Most junk drawer organizers that you buy have multiple spots for your junk.

 Then a funny thing happened on the way to the Dollar Tree.
 I had to stop at Menard’s (which is a home improvement store here in the Midwest similar to Lowe’s and Home Depot but way better) for some pegboard.
-(I’m going to be tackling the craft area in the basement later this month so spoiler alert!)
 While I was there I thought I’d peruse what kind of small part storage options they had to see if anything would work for my junk drawer.

 Have you ever had that feeling when you know you just solved one of life’s little mysteries?
 I had that feeling as I stood looking at all the options in front of me at Menard’s.